 It is common to give a box of Pepero to co-workers, friends, teachers, or students.
 It’s similar to the red money envelopes given during New Year in China, but cheaper.
 I’ve received a couple of boxes at work, and shared with friends.
 I look forward to enjoying them with a coffee very soon.

 I am a self-confessed coffee addict and I certainly have a bit of a sweet tooth!
 Therefore, what I love doing on Pepero Day, as I’m actually doing right now, is to have a coffee with a whole box of delicious Pepero all to myself.

 One of my co-workers was kind enough to give me a box (my 4th) and I will enjoy that while thinking what to write about next.
 That’s the wonderful thing about this holiday – it’s all about giving and eating.
 What could be better?

-If you’re in Korea, or have a chance to get some Pepero or Pocky, why not make a hot drink and dunk the Pepero inside for a few seconds so the chocolate melts and creates a heavenly mix of coffee and cacao.
+If you’re in Korea in November, or have a chance to get some Pepero or Pocky, why not make a hot drink and dunk the Pepero inside for a few seconds so the chocolate melts and creates a heavenly mix of coffee and cacao.

 Choose from one of the dozens of flavours that are now available, there’s something for everyone.
-Be tall and thin like a Pepero, but maybe don’t eat 11 boxes at once or you might regret it!
+Be tall and thin like a Pepero, but maybe don’t eat 11 boxes at once.

 Curious About Korean Culture?

-I hope you enjoyed this brief introduction to a fun bit of Korean culture.
+I hope you enjoyed this brief introduction to a fun bit of Korean culture through Pepero Day.
 If you’re interested in learning more about Korean culture and etiquette, then you’ll love these guides I’ve put together after years of living in Korea.

 Did Pocky Day Or Pepero Day Come First?